dispatchrabbi/half-day-security-guide/README.md

 There are several directories in this project, each for a different aspect of it:
 - _lib/_ contains the code that does the site generation
-- _layout/_ contains the template for the text to fit into
+- _layouts/_ contains the template for the text to fit into
-- _src/_ contains the actual text for the guide
+- _src/_ contains dynamic source files like the text for the pages and the pre-compiled styles
-- _static/_ contains any static assets to be copied as-is into _dist/_ (Not yet implemented)
+- _static/_ contains any static assets to be copied as-is into _dist/_
 - _dist/_ is where the output goes, so that's the directory that should get served

 ## Setup